butoh

 “Pedro Valiente’s connection to Butoh reveals itself as a form shaping his vision as a filmmaker and visual artist.
 Drawn to Butoh’s meditative intensity —a living landscape where time, memory, and silence collide— his works breathe with a similar force found in this Japanese art form.

-Valiente’s ongoing projects look at new modes of presence where the human body interacts with virtual architectures, and the maps between reality and imagination blur.
-Storytelling is reimagined through new technologies.”
+Valiente’s ongoing projects look at new modes of presence where the human body interacts with visual architectures, and the maps between reality and imagination blur.
+Storytelling is reimagined in times of digital cultures.”
 Site I EXTERNAL REVIEW

 Photo: PV I © Kazuo Ōhno Dance Studio